We came up with the name Swamp Thing Swizzle and…

 This cocktail is refreshing and we’ve increased the syrup a bit from the original recipe to give it an extra touch of sweetness.
 The cocktail is not too complicated – and that isn’t always a bad thing, because it makes it approachable and easy to customize (adding different rums, more/less sweetener).
 This recipe is easy to mix up in small batches and the drinks go down very easily, especially during warm weather.
 In the event that you’re considering adding this classic to a menu, you should know that the name alone is going to attract a lot of interest from customers – but be prepared to explain what a Menehune is (and that you didn’t juice them!) before they take their first sip.

 1/2 oz simple syrup

 1/4 oz orgeat

-Combine all ingredients in a shaker, fill with ice and shake vigorously until very cold.
-Strain into a Poco Grande (or similar) glass filled with crushed ice and serve.
+Combine all ingredients in a shaker, add ice and shake vigorously until very well chilled.
+Strain into a rocks glass filled with crushed ice.

 *Note: We prefer a rum with a bit more complexity in this cocktail, so we tend to use Scarlet Ibis if we have it.